 Here is a question from the Cuemath curriculum where three equal groups of 4 have been given to the student to add.

 Here, students can visualize addition of objects arranged in rectangular arrays to find the total as a sum of equal addends.
 In both the examples, the students add 4 three times and 5 four times without using multiplication.
 However, this helps in laying a foundation for multiplication.
 This also helps in development of an algebraic approach that is implicitly used to build multiplication tables.

 Although in traditional teaching there is a greater emphasis on ensuring students learn multiplication tables by rote than making students understand the meaning of multiplication.
 However, in Cuemath, through such questions, they develop an intuitive understanding of the meaning of multiplication of whole numbers.
 This gives a strong foundation of formal multiplication that they eventually learn in grade 3.

 Numbers and Operations in Base ten

-USCC standards stress on the fact that concrete models maximise the initial understanding of numbers in children.
+USCC standards stress on the fact that concrete models maximize the initial understanding of numbers in children.
 Adhering to these standards, in the Cuemath Curriculum Base 10 blocks are used to help students understand how a number is composed of hundreds, tens, and ones.
 The flats are shown as bundles of tens and tens as bundles of ones to show the multiplicative structure of the base ten system to students.
 This helps them in understanding the place value system easily which in turn makes it easier for students to grasp addition and subtraction of large numbers.
-Addition and subtraction of numbers using Base 10 blocks helps children visualise the process of operations before the standard algorithm is introduced.
+Addition and subtraction of numbers using Base 10 blocks helps children visualize the process of operations before the standard algorithm is introduced.